Selective Sign-Determining Multiple Confidence Intervals with FCR Control: Introduction

+where $R_{CI}$ is the number of confidence intervals constructed and $V_{CI}$ is the number of non-covering confidence intervals constructed.
+A confidence interval is said to be {\it sign determining} if it includes only positive or only non-positive values.
+Correspondingly, we call a procedure with property (i) above a Selective Sign-Determining Confidence Intervals procedure, and abbreviate it {\it Selective-SDCI} hereafter.
+We say that a Selective-SDCI procedure with property (ii) above is {\it valid at level $q$}.

-In the current article we suggest a procedure that reconciles directional decisions with follow-up confidence bounds.
-This is done by reversing the order in which the two stages are carried out: instead of deciding first on a selection (sign-classification) rule and adjusting follow-up intervals accordingly, we fix the confidence interval procedure and let it determine the set of parameters for which a directional decision is made.
-In the case of a single parameter, so that $Y\sim f(y-\theta)$, our procedure is very simple: suppose that $\calC(y; \alpha)$ is any marginal $1-\alpha$ confidence interval, i.e., $\Pr_{\theta}\left(\theta\notin \calC(Y; \alpha)\right)\leq \alpha$.
+The directional-BH procedure corresponds to a valid Selective-SDCI procedure, which trivially constructs the interval $(0,\infty)$ for any selected parameter declared positive, and the interval $(-\infty,0)$ (note the exclusion of zero) for any parameter declared negative.
+In the current article we first propose a more general valid procedure, that can construct {\it nontrivial} sign-determining selective confidence intervals.
+In the case of a single parameter, $Y\sim f(y-\theta)$, our procedure is very simple: suppose that $\calC(y; \alpha)$ is any marginal $1-\alpha$ confidence interval, i.e., $\Pr_{\theta}\left(\theta\notin \calC(Y; \alpha)\right)\leq \alpha$.
 Then construct $\calC(Y; \alpha)$ if and only if it is a subset of $(0,\infty)$ or of $(-\infty,0]$.
 In that case,

+\citet{benjamini2005false} pointed out \eqref{eq:fcr-single} to demonstrate that selection is handled gracefully as long as multiplicity is not involved.
+A main thrust of the current work is to extend the above to the case of general $m$.
+Of course, reporting all marginal $1-q$ confidence intervals which are a subset of either $(0,\infty)$ or $(-\infty,0]$, will not lead to a valid $q$-level procedure.
+Instead, for any marginal confidence interval procedure, our method employs the FCR adjustment of \citet{benjamini2005false} to produce the largest set of {\it sign-determining} FCR-adjusted marginal confidence intervals.